SoupCat-Py/NMS-Layline-Calculator/README.md

 ---

-**Note**: The "source code" download in the releases isn't including the new files and updates I made, so instead, download `source.zip` from the code tab if you want the source code.
+**Note**: The "source code" download in the releases isn't the most up-to-date, so instead, download `source.zip` from the code tab if you want the latest source code.
 They're the same for Mac and Windows.